DISIC/politique-de-contribution-open-source/pratique.en.md

 Make sure you have at least the README, CONTRIBUTING, and LICENSE files.

-* README: description of the project.
-Can describe the purpose and the administration behind the publication.
+* CODE\_OF\_CONDUCT : a code of conduct to regulate the community of contributors.
+Examples can be found: [https://www.djangoproject.com/conduct/](https://www.djangoproject.com/conduct/) and [https://github.com/18F/code-of- conduct](https://github.com/18F/code-of-conduct).

 * CONTRIBUTING: contribution guide, how to get involved and identification of the contribution process and associated licenses.
 Example: [https://github.com/moby/moby/blob/master/CONTRIBUTING.md](https://github.com/moby/moby/blob/master/CONTRIBUTING.md)

+* GOVERNANCE: describes project governance, roles and voting rights.
+An example is available in this repository [gouvernance.md](gouvernance.md).

+* INSTALL: install instructions.

 * LICENSE: software license.

 * MAINTAINERS: list of project maintainers (usually with voting or commit rights).
 Example: [https://github.com/moby/moby/blob/master/MAINTAINERS](https://github.com/moby/moby/blob/master/MAINTAINERS)

+* NFR: choice of technical architecture of the project that do not correspond to functional requirements.

+* README: description of the project.
+Can describe the purpose and the administration behind the publication.

 * ROADMAP: public road map.
-* CONDUCT: a code of conduct to regulate the community of contributors.
-Examples can be found: [https://www.djangoproject.com/conduct/](https://www.djangoproject.com/conduct/) and [https://github.com/18F/code-of- conduct](https://github.com/18F/code-of-conduct).
-* GOVERNANCE: describes project governance, roles and voting rights.
-An example is available in this repository [gouvernance.md](gouvernance.md).
-* NFR: choice of technical architecture of the project that do not correspond to functional requirements.

 These files must be in plain text or with minimum marking (ie Markdown).
 It is not recommended to use binary formats (ie PDF).